 Upgrades require data modifications, code modifications, and infrastructure changes.
-The process inherently involves a great deal of risk.
+The process will involve many important decisions to be made.
 Careful thought should go into what's wanted vs. what's actually needed.

-Sufficient time should be given to do performance testing to dig up any coderelated conflicts or defects (this includes potential defects or bugs in Liferay DXP).
+Sufficient time should be given to do performance testing to dig up any code related conflicts or defects (this includes potential defects or bugs in Liferay DXP).
 This should happen before any environment tuning is conducted.

-Extra time should be taken into consideration of reviewing all the customizations, hooks, themes, tables, plugins, etc. The more complex the setup, the more time is needed to plan for any possible issues.
+Extra time should be taken into consideration for reviewing all the customization, hooks, themes, tables, plugins, etc. The more complex the setup, the more time should be planned to identify any possible issues.
 In Liferay DXP, all the portal properties should be reviewed to determine the actual need/want of the functionality.
 Customers should talk to Liferay Support to clarify any uncertainties about what a portal property does.

-Answering the following questions now can help you set a proper timeline and set expectations to better manage the risks.
+Answering the following questions now can help you set a proper timeline and set expectations to better manage the risks:

-- 1. What version am I on?
+1. WHAT VERSION AM I ON?

 If you are a few versions away from the current Liferay version, you should remember that your data will need to go through the full upgrade path of previous versions before you will eventually be upgraded to Liferay DXP.
 This means that if you are on Liferay Portal 6.1, your data will first be upgraded to 6.2 before it is upgraded to Liferay DXP.
 We recommend using the Upgrade tool to do so, as it can handle the complexities involved.
+The only use case in which you should upgrade manually is if you are upgrading a Portal version that is older than 6.1.

+2. HOW MUCH DATA DO I HAVE?

-The only use case in which you should upgrade manually is if you are upgrading a Portal version that is older than 6.1. - 2.
-How much data do I have?
-If your project has a lot of data, it is essential to have a properly indexed database.
-Also set aside more time if you have a larger database. - 3.
-How much of my existing web content, templates and structures will I need to upgrade?
+If your project has a large amount of data, it is essential to have a properly indexed database.
+Also set aside more time if you have a larger database (3GB or more).

+3. HOW MUCH OF MY EXISTING WEB CONTENT, TEMPLATES AND STRUCTURES WILL I NEED TO UPGRADE?

 Web content, templates and structures are all upgradeable into 7.x.
 However, if you are on 6.1, you may have issues with the requirement to have unique elements within a structure.
-More information on the issue can be found here. - 4.
-How many portlets will I need to upgrade?
+More information on the issue can be found here.

+4. HOW MANY PORTLETS WILL I NEED TO UPGRADE?

 Not all portlets will need to be upgraded for Liferay DXP.
-A proper analysis will give you a better estimate on how much time you will need and the number of engineers to devote for this process. - 5.
-Am I overriding many JSPs?
+A proper analysis will give you a better estimate on the amount of time and development resources you will need to devote to this process.

+5. AM I OVERRIDING MANY JSPS?

 JSPs have changed a lot since versions 6.1 and 6.2.
 We recommend moving away from overriding JSPs completely, if possible.
-A number of JSPs have extensions you can plug into without resorting to this. - 6.
-Do I have an EXT to upgrade?
+A number of JSPs have extensions you can plug into without resorting to this.

+6. DO I HAVE AN EXT TO UPGRADE?

 The good news is that with Liferay DXP, we've created many more extension points, so the use of EXTs can be reduced.
-Evaluate if customizations can be done without using an EXT. - 7.
-Am I planning to convert to OSGi bundles?
+Evaluate if customizations can be done without using an EXT.

+7. AM I PLANNING TO CONVERT TO OSGI BUNDLES?

 It will take more time, but the investment may well be worth it.
+Not everything needs to be converted to an OSGi bundle.